STOMACH CANCER & SSD BENEFITS

 LYMPHOMA

 Lymphoma is a rare type of stomach cancer that affects the immune system cells present in the stomach wall.
 Lymphocytes, which are lymphoma cells, grow and block the stomach from emptying properly, which can cause food particles to build up in the stomach.
 The cells release proteins and enzymes that can destroy the stomach lining.
 This can also lead to food particles collecting in the stomach.
 Stomach cancer is a rare form of lymphoma that often spreads to other organs.
 For example, it can spread to the esophagus.
-Learn more about esophageal cancer.
+Learn about esophageal cancer.

 GASTROINTESTINAL STROMAL TUMOR (GIST)

 Gastrointestinal stromal tumors (GIST) are rare tumors that can occur anywhere in the digestive tract, including the stomach, small and large intestine, or the appendix.
 Most people with GISTs have no symptoms in the early stages of the disease.
-Usually the tumor is not found until it is inoperable.
+Usually the tumor is not found until it is too late.
 The most common symptom is rectal bleeding that can occur as a result of a mass in the rectum or colon.

 TREATMENT FOR STOMACH CANCER

 The treatment of stomach cancer depends on various factors, including the stage of the cancer, the location of the tumor, and the overall health of the patient.
-Treatment plans are developed by a team of doctors, which may include oncologists, surgeons, radiation doctors, and other experts.
+Treatment plans are developed by a team of doctors, which may include surgeons, radiation doctors, and other experts.
 Here are some common treatment options for stomach cancer:

 SURGERY